wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 In the following we list the steps required on an **Ubuntu 14.04**.

-	; Install ROFL-common  (library to parse OpenFlow messages) ; alternatively, a copy of ROFL-common is provided in `[un-orchestrator]/contrib/rofl-common.zip` ; Please note that you have to use version 0.6; newer versions have a different API that ; is not compatible with our code.
+	; Install ROFL-common  (library to parse OpenFlow messages) ; Alternatively, a copy of ROFL-common is provided in `[un-orchestrator]/contrib/rofl-common.zip` ; Please note that you have to use version 0.6; newer versions have a different API that ; is not compatible with our code.